DenOfEquity/SchedRide/README.md

 ﻿# Scheduler Override #
 ### extension for Forge webui for Stable Diffusion ###
 ---
+### 09/06/2024 ###
+added ways of manipulating the starting noise, mainly colourising it.
+There are extensions which do this already ([example](https://github.com/kenning/sd-webui-noise-color-picker)) , but they switch to img2img processing behind the scenes, which is excellent cheating.
+But in this repo, things are done *properly*: by patching the entire sample function <sup>which I was already doing anyway</sup>.
+Some samplers reduce/block the effect: DPM++ SDE, UniPC.
+Effect also dependent on model.
+Which makes the preset list largely pointless.

+As this modifies the initial noise it can have a significant effect on the final result.
+If doing serious work, you probably want to settle on settings before spending time refining your prompt.

+Presets stored in **colourPresets.py** in the extension directory.
+Currently manual edits only.
+Need a button to add/delete?

+**c** button toggles centre to mean of initial noise.

+**s** button toggles sharpening of initial noise.

 ### 26/05/2024 ###
 changed method of checking for Euler Dy samplers, previous method didn't always find them (possibly due to extension load order?)